 Getting your teeth checked at least once every six months is extremely important.
 You have to do this even if you are very nervous about going to the dentist.
-The first thing that you need to do is do some research on your part regarding all the Dental Clinics that are available and reputable.
+The first thing that you need to do is do some research on your part regarding all the Dental Clinics in Japan near you that are available and reputable.

 Japan alone has more than 65000 dental clinics, which shows just how much the Japanese give importance to the teeth.
 No matter which city or town of Japan you are in, you are sure to find at least one dental clinic in the area.

 Dental clinics in Japan are usually quite small with only one or two main dentists.
 To help them there are a few dental nurses and hygienists.
 They help the main dentist by conducting dental and oral cleaning.
 This process only takes about 30 minutes.

 - Related: Top dentist in Tokyo that speak English